Sibghatullah-pk/FinanceTracker/README.md

 ## ✨ Features

 ### 👥 Household Management
-- **Link accounts** with your family member using invite codes
+- **Link accounts** with your family or group using invite codes
 - **Role-based permissions** (Admin & Contributor)
 - Admin can edit budgets and delete transactions
-- Share finances with one other member
+- Multiple contributors supported per household (no member limit)

 ### 💵 Expense & Income Tracking
 - Add expenses and income with categories